LGBT+

 Learn more about the NHS Rainbow Badge and make your pledge here.

 The MS Teams invite will be sent out to the LGBT+ Network members each month.
-Please contact us at plh-tr.staffnetworks@nhs.net if you wish to join the network or for any further information.
+Complete the sign up form to join the LGBT+ network.

 Network Chair